From phone call to final – get a walk-through of concept sketches, roughs, final artwork and revisions.

 I've broken the refinement process here into two steps, just to emphasize how much work goes into the details.
-There's an old saying that “ninety percent of the work goes into the final ten percent” and this is true of every piece I've worked on.
+There's an old saying that ninety percent of the work goes into the final ten percent and this is true of every piece I've worked on.
 I continue to work around the piece, making minor adjustments and refining details until I feel the piece works as a whole.
 Starting-out illustrators, I feel, often walk away from a piece while it's only ninety percent done, not understanding that to a large degree, the only thing keeping it from being a stand-out piece is some additional time.
 Perhaps the old master illustrators can get things right on their first attempt, but for me, every piece that makes it into my portfolio is one I’ve struggled with.
-That’s not to say I struggle with every painting, nor that things take a really long time, but if things go too easily, it means you’re just phoning it in, and the piece doesn’t get that little something extra.
+That’s not to say I struggle with every piece, but if things go too easily, it means you’re phoning it in and the piece isn't getting that little something extra.

 Color adjustments in Photoshop